ShelfPicShelfPic

 Cookie / storage keySourcePurposeDuration

-banner-dismissed-{key}ShelfPicTracks which one-time banners you have closed90 days
+top-banner-dismissed:{id}ShelfPicLocal storage entry: tracks which one-time announcement banners you have closed7 days

 Legal basis: GDPR Art.
 6(1)(f) (legitimate interest in providing a coherent experience), where allowed without consent.
 In jurisdictions where consent is required for functional cookies, we obtain consent.